The Only Sign Given

 Another problem is the fanatical mantra repeated ad nauseum when someone points out that Friday evening to Sunday morning is not three days and three nights.
 That mantra is, "the Jews counted any part of a day as a whole day."

 Apart from using Church tradition to interpret the words of Jesus, we also now must rely upon rabbinic tradition.
 This argument that the Jews counted any part of a day as a whole day, doesn't come from the Word of God, but from the traditions of the elders, i.e., the oral traditions of the pharisaic rabbis.
 This new way of counting part of a day as the whole day, the rabbis called the Onah.

 The rabbis are laughing at us.
 We boast that we believe the Bible is the inspired Word of God, however, we must use the words of the Talmud to interpret it.
 In case you didn't know, the Talmud is the most holy book of the Jewish religion, filled with filth and blasphemies concerning our Lord.
-It is the traditions of the elders expanded and in written form.
-It is this same tradition of the elders which Jesus said nullifies the Word of God, which it certainly does in this case.
+It is the traditions of the elders which Jesus condemned, because it nullifies the Word of God.
 By relying upon rabbinic tradition to interpret the plain words of Jesus, we are stating that their words are more important and inspired than the words of Jesus.
-Hence, we really don't believe that Jesus is the Anointed One of God, at least not if we need to interpret His words by the words of those who Paul called "enemies of the cross."
+Hence, we really don't believe that Jesus is the Anointed One of God, if we need to interpret His words by the words of those whom Paul called "enemies of the cross."

 1 Barclay, William.
 The Gospel of Matthew, The New Daily Study Bible, (n.p., Westminster John Knox Press, 2001), 58